FAForever/fa/changelog/snippets/fix.6228.md

-- (#6228) Fix a long-standing issue causing several flaks to consistently miss their first shot at specific angles.
+- (#6228) Fix a long-standing issue causing Aeon and Seraphim flaks to fire a free shot (that usually misses) when a target comes into range.